 Glenn Harrell, Event Coordinator

-Skydog 67 2013 is proud to support the Macon Rescue Mission and the Dove Center
+Skydog 70 2016 is proud to support the Macon Rescue Mission

 In 1952, Police Sergeant A.E.
 McGee began to provide shelter for the homeless and alchoholic men on his beat.
-Four years later, the Macon Rescue Mission, Inc. was officially chartered as a non-profit, becoming the first men's residential program in the area.
+Four years later, The Resuce Mission of Middle Georgia, Inc. was officially chartered as a non-profit, becoming the first men's residential program in the area.
 Our most historic location was on Broadway and Popular Street, with the sign "Jesus Cares" on the roof.
 In 1981 the mission began accepting female victims of domestic violence and their children.
 Now known as the Dove Center, this was the first domestic violence program in Middle Georgia."

 Erin M. Reimers, CPA, Executive Director